Lawrence Grown Founder, Lead Designer

 Bob creates custom masterpieces in fused and slumped glass in a variety of shapes and designs.
 This highly flexible medium allows us to design pieces custom-fit for each project.
 Color, pattern, and transparency are manipulated to create unique works of art in kiln-formed glass to suit the style, palette, and scale of each location.
 Also a stained glass artist, Bob's incredible creations are the result of time-honored traditional craftsmanship and a fusion of his own design vision with historical and contemporary trends.
 His stained glass windows are featured in homes and churches across the country and around the world.

-David Glass Blower and Cold Worker
+Justin Glass Blower and Cold Worker

 Lundberg Studios Glass Blowers